PetterKraabol/laravel-twitch-api/docs/readme.md

 # Documentation

 This is a documentation of every function with some code examples that should help you out.
+Code examples are following ```Laravel 5.3``` conventions.

 ## General info